-Best Ice Cream Maker – Top 5 Coolest Review for Feb.
+Best Ice Cream Maker Review – Top 5 Coolest List for Mar.
 2017

 As Groom+Style write this, it’s 97 degrees out.
 On days like this, two thoughts typically come to mind: “Where’s the nearest swimming pool?” and “I want some ice cream!”

 Not everyone has immediate access to a swimming pool.
 The relief of a cold, delicious bowl of ice cream, though, can be just minutes away when you have an ice cream maker within arm’s reach in your kitchen.
 Today’s models don’t necessarily bring with them the guilt of downing a fat-and-calorie rich forbidden treat; many also excel at making frozen yogurt, sorbet, sherbet and other healthy desserts, perfect not just for making healthy treats but also ideal for those who are lactose-intolerant or on a gluten-free diet.
 If you’ve just come back from a visit to an upscale gelateria (or a trip to Italy) and have become a convert, you can make perfect gelato, too.
 (We should mention that a number of machines make great frozen drinks, if you’re so inclined.)

 There’s one other great reason to have an ice cream maker in your kitchen: it’s a great solution when the kids are whining “It’s so hot and there’s nothing to do!”
 A fun family session with the ice cream machine will end the complaints and make everyone happy.

 The Different Types of Ice Cream Makers